-Granted, it took several years of saving to earn enough tickets for our big crew, but we accumulated those miles without a big time investment or change in lifestyle/spending habits.
+Granted, each trip took several years of saving to earn enough tickets for our big crew, but we accumulated those miles without a big time investment or change in our lifestyle and spending habits.

 We put forth a little energy up front to fill out the initial registrations for the programs listed below, then waited and watched as the miles added up over time.

-For the sake of simplicity, our family stuck with American Airline’s AAdvantage miles (or point programs that easily converted to AA miles), but there are many different travel reward programs out there, and the following tips will translate to most of them, as well.
+For the sake of simplicity, our family stuck with American Airline’s AAdvantage miles (or point programs that easily converted to AA miles).
+But there are many different travel reward programs out there.
+And the following tips will easily translate to most of them, as well.
 The trick is to pick one (or possibly two, if you’re really ambitious) and stick with it.
 Earning all your miles in a single rewards program will get you free tickets faster than having a handful of miles with a dozen different airlines.

 Earning miles is easy, even for infrequent flyers like us.
 So give it a try.
 If you only do #2 and #6 below, you can earn enough miles for one round-trip ticket in the continental US, almost instantaneously!

 This is the starting point.
-Even if you don’t fly frequently (or at all), you’ll still need to register with an airline program as if you did, so that you’ll have an account to which the miles you earn from all other programs can be deposited.
-Once you get an account number, make note of it, and use it whenever you sign up for any other point program.
+Even if you don’t fly often (or at all), you’ll still need to register with an airline program as if you did, so that you’ll have an account in which the miles you earn from all other promotions can be deposited.
+Once you get an account number, make note of it and use that same number whenever you sign up for any other point program.

 As I said before, we joined American AAdvantage.
 You can do, too, by following this link: AAdvantage Miles Quick Enrollment

 A few things to note about these mileage accounts: If you do happen to fly somewhere, you can obviously earn miles that way, too.
 If you are flying with another family member, you can both earn miles, but they will have to be deposited into separate accounts – your miles will be deposited into your account and the miles earned by other family members will be deposited into their individual accounts.

-Just be aware that the miles in anybody’s reward account will usually expire after about a year, if the account goes for six months or so with no further activity.
+Just be aware that the miles in anybody’s reward account will normally expire after about a year if the account goes for six months or more with no further activity.
 That’s where the following programs can help infrequent flyers like us hang on to our miles.